JesseLeung97/jesska/README.md

   - This is currently done by casting api responses to pre-defined types

-- Add CDN for images to decrease loading time
+- ~~Add CDN for images to decrease loading time~~ Hosted on Firebase

-- Add a NodeJS backend so the site can be hosted on a cloud instance instead of Netlifly
+- Add a NodeJS backend so the site can be hosted on a cloud instance instead of ~~Netlify~~ Hosted on Firebase

   - Allow for editing of local files on site server such that routes can be delcaratively defined and maintained